A Penny Well Spent

 ‘And does he know where you are now?’ the captain asked.

 ‘Well don’t worry,’ said HyJean, standing to her feet.
-‘We’ll make sure he doesn’t find you and investigate to find out what he’s up to and get him put away so you can start your business back up again.’
+‘We’ll make sure he doesn’t find you and we’ll investigate to find out what he’s up to and get him put away so you can start your business back up again.’

 He held up an example of one of his tiny jumpers, and HyJean and Captain Clean shared a bemused look, before moving a little quicker towards the door.

 ‘Uh… right.
-Well that’s good then.
+Well, that’s good then.
 One more thing,’ Captain Clean said, pausing at the door.
 ‘You called him Bog earlier.
 Is that a nickname or something?’

 ‘Yeah, that’s what we used to call him, because his toilets were cheap and nasty,’ Trevor explained.
 ‘Bog standard bogs, we called them.
 The name just stuck.’

-‘Interesting,’ the captain mused.
 As they left the house and reached the end of the driveway, HyJean turned to the captain.
 ‘I think we should pay a visit to the bog.’

 ‘Why didn’t you go before we left?’ he asked, before suddenly realising what he meant.
 ‘Oh, I see.
-Yes, I think that’s a good idea.
-But we can’t go like this.
-He’ll know we’re onto him.
-We’ve got to be a bit more discreet with this one, he sounds quite dangerous.’
+Yes, I think that’s a good idea.’

 ‘What are we going to do?’ asked Faucet nervously.

 ‘Uh… I don’t know,’ said Flush.
-‘Haven’t you done the medical training?’
+‘Haven’t you done the medical training at the hospital?’

 ‘No. So far I’ve only done how to fight bad guys, not save them.’